Swan maiden: Scope of definition

+Medieval legends

 Germanic legend

 In Germanic mythology, the character of the swan maiden is associated with "multiple Valkyries", a trait already observed by Jacob Grimm in his book Deutsche Mythologie (Teutonic Mythology).
 Like the international legend, their magic swan-shirt allows their avian transformation.

 In Germanic heroic legend, the stories of Wayland the Smith describe him as falling in love with Swanhilde, a Swan Maiden, who is the daughter of a marriage between a mortal woman and a fairy king, who forbids his wife to ask about his origins; on her asking him he vanishes.
 Swanhilde and her sisters are however able to fly as swans.
 But wounded by a spear, Swanhilde falls to earth and is rescued by the master-craftsman Wieland, and marries him, putting aside her wings and her magic ring of power.
 Wieland's enemies, the Neidings, under Princess Bathilde, steal the ring, kidnap Swanhilde and destroy Wieland's home.
 When Wieland searches for Swanhilde, they entrap and cripple him.
 However he fashions wings for himself and escapes with Swanhilde as the house of the Neidings is destroyed.

 Another tale concerns valkyrie Brynhild.
 In the Völsunga saga, King Agnar withholds Brynhild's magical swan shirt, thus forcing her into his service as his enforcer.

 A third tale with a valkyrie is the story of Kára and Helgi Haddingjaskati, attested in the Kara-lied.
 A similarly named character with a swanshift appears in Hrómundar saga Gripssonar, where she helps her lover Helgi.